A Day In Malaga, Spain

 How To Spend A Day In Malaga, Spain

-Welcome to Málaga, a radiant Andalusian city where ancient history blends seamlessly with modern Mediterranean life.
-Nestled on Spain’s Costa del Sol, Málaga offers far more than just beaches—think Moorish fortresses, contemporary art museums, palm-lined promenades, and a thriving food scene that surprises and delights.
-As both a mental health professional and an avid traveler, I found Málaga to be a place that gently restores your energy, offering the perfect mix of culture, sunshine, and soulful connection.
+Welcome to Málaga, a radiant Andalusian city where ancient history blends with modern Mediterranean life.
+Located on Spain’s Costa del Sol, Málaga offers more than just beaches—think Moorish fortresses, contemporary art museums, palm-lined promenades, and a thriving food scene that goes on for miles.
+Our time here was brief since our cruise ship was only import for a day, but I found Málaga to be a place that can offer the perfect mix of culture, sunshine, and soulful connection.

 Malaga at a Glance